Skip to Content

 Exploring Old Town Prague: What to See in Prague’s Old Town

-With it’s charming cobblestone streets, incredible architecture, and looming castle complex, Prague could very well be straight out of a fairy tale.
+With its charming cobblestone streets, incredible architecture, and looming castle complex, Prague could very well be straight out of a fairy tale.

 That is why we put together this guide to exploring Old Town Prague.